-New Park and Trail at Boardman Wetlands
+New Boardman Wetlands Nature Park

-The new park and trail in Jennings Lodge are complete!
 This 5.8-acre park is part of the Boardman Wetlands and features a nature play area, outdoor educational areas and a scenic boardwalk trail loop.
 Developed in partnership with Oak Lodge Water Services District, this new park provides recreational activities for all ages, opportunities to connect with nature, and access to observe the diverse ecology of wetland habitats.
 Still in the process of getting an official name, the new park is now open to the public for all to enjoy.

 GET TO KNOW YOUR PARK